joycezemitchell/onstate/README.md

 Creating a new page using /api/2021-07/pages.json does not seem to be working as well.
 The API credential might not have a permission to create a new page.
 ![Alt text](https://github.com/joycezemitchell/onstate/blob/master/images/im10.jpg)

+For databse credential, I am using the one in \docker\secrets\mysql_xxx

 Setup
 --